Connecticut — autumn foliage and covered bridge

 How to Apply

-Visit the Prometric Connecticut Nurse Aide Registry portal and create an online candidate account to manage your application and testing.
+Register for an account on the Prometric Connecticut Nurse Aide portal to manage your application and testing.

 3. Submit Application